jwizard-bot/jwizard-core/README.md

 ## Clone and install

-1. Make sure you have at least JVM 17 and Kotlin 2.0.
+1. Make sure you have at least JDK 17 and Kotlin 2.0.
 2. Go to [JWizard Infra repository](https://github.com/jwizard-bot/jwizard-infra), configure and run all necessary containers defined in `README.md` file in this repository.
 You must have up these containers: